fresheneesz/bitcoinThroughputAnalysis/README.md

 ## Mining Centralization Pressure

 As of this writing, miners use the Bitcoin FIBRE network (aka Matt Corallo's relay network), which closely connects them together to reduce latency.
 However, the Fibre relay [cannot determine if data is valid](https://github.com/libbitcoin/libbitcoin-system/wiki/Relay-Fallacy) because of the way the Forward Error Correction works.
 This opens up an opportunity for attackers to spam the relay network.
 The Faclon network, developed by Cornell researchers, is another proposal to speed up relay, but it presumably also has the same problem since data is relayed without being validated by most nodes.
-Also, both FIBRE and Falcon [are centralized systems](https://bitcoinmagazine.com/articles/how-falcon-fibre-and-the-fast-relay-network-speed-up-bitcoin-block-propagation-part-1469808784) and so rely on trusting the controlling entities (like Matt Corallo or Cornell) not to play favorites or be compromised by another entity (like a government).
+Also, both FIBRE and Falcon are protocols that are run on [permissioned centralized systems](https://bitcoinmagazine.com/articles/how-falcon-fibre-and-the-fast-relay-network-speed-up-bitcoin-block-propagation-part-1469808784) and so rely on trusting the controlling entities (like Matt Corallo or Cornell) not to play favorites or be compromised by another entity (like a government).
+For example, the Fast Relay Network is run by Matt Corallo and requires nodes to register with Matt Corallo's system in order to connect.

 If the fast relay networks are disrupted, miners may have to fall back to using basic block relay to obtain the most recently mined block.
 Each full node that relays a block would have to receive and validate each transaction in the block before passing each on, which significantly adds to the latency between block broadcast and receipt of all of a block's data by the rest of the miners.

 More latency means more centralization pressure because this latency represents the "head start" that the miner who mined the latest block gets in mining the next block.
 Miners that mine blocks more often (larger miners) would get this "head start" more often, which translates into an advantage out of proportion with their share of hashpower.

+In 2014, ghash.io obtained [greater than 50%](https://www.extremetech.com/extreme/184427-one-bitcoin-group-now-controls-51-of-total-mining-power-threatening-entire-currencys-safety) of the bitcoin hashpower.
+This was widely supposed to be caused by increased orphan rates for smaller mining pools.
+While its not 100% clear that centralization caused this scenario, its certainly possible.
+In 2015, it took an average of 11 seconds to reach half the nodes in the network<sup>[Bitcoin Network Capacity Analysis – Part 6: Data Propagation - tradeblock.com](https://tradeblock.com/blog/bitcoin-network-capacity-analysis-part-6-data-propagation)</sup>.
+That number is supported by the number found by Decker and Wattenhofer of 12.6 seconds<sup>[Information Propagation in the Bitcoin Network](http://www.gsd.inesc-id.pt/~ler/docencia/rcs1314/papers/P2P2013_041.pdf)</sup>.
+This is quite a lot of delay, however it represents delay to all nodes in the network rather than delay to all mining nodes in the network.
+The delay to nodes that actually were trying to mine was strictly less than that.
+How much less isn't something I have data for.

 The maximum block size that can support a given centralization pressure goal (`apparentExtraHashpowerPercent`) for a given amount of hashpower (`percentHashpower`), can be expressed as (see Appendix E):